-Humpbacked Limia (Limia nigrofasciata) Fish Species Profile
+Humpbacked Limia (Limia nigrofasciata) Species Profile & Care Guide

 The Humpbacked Limia is a peaceful, active shoaling fish that can be kept in a species only aquarium and flourishes in the planted community aquarium.
 These fish will get along with other peaceful fish, but it may prey on dwarf shrimp.
 Larger, temperate invertebrates can also make excellent tankmates.
 However, these fish have been known to nip and tear at the fins of other livebearers.

 The Humpbacked Limia is best kept in groups and prefers neutral to hard water.
 It typically will not prosper in very soft water.
 Also, males will bully each other, but if the males are equally matched no damage will come of it.
 However, frequently the dominant male will harass smaller males until they depart, so often only one male will survive in a colony.